SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Implementation

-Having identified clusters that describe potential procedures, the next steps are to determine their procedure type and estimate the emission probabilities.
+\paragraph{Modeling Procedures} Once clusters representing candidate procedures are identified, the next step is to determine their procedure type and estimate the emission probabilities.

-In noise procedures, attacks add i.i.d noise to each query.
-If a cluster represents a noise procedure, the included queries are clipped images plus noise.
-When taking the per-query changes, most image content will be removed, and the noise difference will remain.
-In the spectrum space, the per-query changes will manifest similarly to white noise with a near-constant power spectral density.
-We binarize the power spectral density of the per-query changes in each cluster.
-As illustrated in \Cref{fig:demo:cluster-2}, the spectrum has no peaks when its binarized counterpart's $\ell_0$ norm is close to zero.
-Recall that the noise procedure's emission probability is defined by the pixel-level noise distribution (see \Cref{sec:hmm:procedure:noise}).
-We apply kernel density estimation (KDE) on $\CC$ to estimate the pixel's distribution $\mathcal{P}^\prime$ and instantiate \Cref{eq:noise}.
-This process corresponds to Step-3 in \Cref{fig:demo:cluster-2}.
+\textit{Noise procedures} lead to per-query changes that resemble white noise in the spectrum space, exhibiting a near-constant power spectral density.
+This is because they add i.i.d.\ noise to each query, where per-query changes will only retain the noise difference.
+We confirm this characterization by binarizing the power spectral density and observing a near-zero $\ell_0$ norm.
+To define the emission probability of these noise procedures, we perform Kernel Density Estimation (KDE) over the clustered per-query changes.
+This KDE estimates the pixel-level noise distribution $\mathcal{P}^\prime$, thereby instantiating the emission probability in \Cref{eq:noise}, as illustrated in Step-3 of \Cref{fig:demo:cluster-2}.

-We determine other clusters, where the average spectral density of the per-query changes have peaks, as corresponding to pattern procedures.
-We then extract the pattern templates for such procedures as the average binarized power spectral density of the per-query changes in each cluster, as illustrated in Step-4 of \Cref{fig:demo:cluster-2}.
-This template instantiates $\btau$ in \Cref{eq:pattern}.
+\textit{Pattern procedures} exhibit peaks in their average spectral density of per-query changes.
+For these procedures, we extract pattern templates by averaging the binarized power spectral density of per-query changes within each cluster.
+These templates instantiate $\btau$ in the emission probability in \Cref{eq:pattern}, as illustrated in Step-4 of \Cref{fig:demo:cluster-2}.